Jump to:

 Patient & family education

-Patient and family understanding of the injury, risk factors, future prevention, and the treatment plan are key to patient “buy in” and subsequent recovery.
+Patient and family understanding of the injury, risk factors, future prevention, and the treatment plan is key to patient “buy in” and subsequent recovery.
 The patient and family must play an active role in the rehabilitation process.
 In athletes, it is important to involve coaches and athletic trainers as early as possible.

 Emerging/unique interventions

 Multiple standardized metrics are used to measure shoulder dysfunction.
 No one test has been identified as the gold standard.
 Condition-specific measures such as the Melbourne Instability Shoulder Score (MISS) and Western Ontario Shoulder Instability Index (WOSI) have been utilized.
-A recent review of more than ten standardized metrics was completed and recommended the use of these tests because they have been shown to be reliable, valid, and responsive in patients with shoulder instability.27 Other outcome measures provide general assessments such as: Oxford Shoulder Instability Questionnaires, Disability of the Arm, Shoulder and Hand (DASH), and Constant Shoulder Outcome Score.
+A recent review of more than ten standardized metrics was completed and recommended the use of these tests because they have been shown to be reliable, valid, and responsive in patients with shoulder instability.30 Other outcome measures provide general assessments such as: Oxford Shoulder Instability Questionnaires, Disability of the Arm, Shoulder and Hand (DASH), and Constant Shoulder Outcome Score.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills